hashicorp/integration-template/README.md

 After your integration is ready & fully configured, you will need to submit a PR to the https://github.com/hashicorp/integrations repository to register your integration.

+> Note: The integrations repository is in a closed-beta.
+We are currently working with integration partners directly, and we plan to open source the integrations registry in the future.

 ## Metadata Configuration

 You will need to edit the [metadata.hcl](/metadata.hcl) file in the root of this repository.